deckhouse/virtualization/docs/USER_GUIDE.md

 linux-vm-root-1728027905   Ready     true         3m2s
 ```

-The `CONSISTENT` field shows whether the snapshot was created consistently (`true`) or not (`false`).
-This value is determined automatically based on the snapshot creation conditions and cannot be changed after creation.
+The `CONSISTENT` field indicates whether the snapshot is consistent (`true`) or not (`false`).
+This value is determined automatically based on the snapshot creation conditions and cannot be changed.

 After creation, `VirtualDiskSnapshot` can be in the following states (phases):